-Powering the RM 033 Extra Flat Automatic is the Caliber RMXP1, a high tech skeleton automatic movement, measuring only 2.6 mm thick.
+Powering the RM 033 Extra Flat Automatic is the Caliber RMXP1, a high-tech skeleton automatic movement, measuring only 2.6 mm thick.
 A solid platinum monoblock micro-rotor winds the automatic movement and is visible through the exhibition sapphire caseback.
 The power reserve is 42 hours.
-The RM 033 has the same high-tech skeletonized design that is signature of all Richard Mille timepieces, but in a thinner form factor, and now in a round case.
-The thin design is quite good looking on the wrist, while still maintaining the same modern aesthetic that has made the Richard Mille brand so successful.
+The RM 033 has the same high-tech skeletonized design that is the signature of all Richard Mille timepieces, but in a thinner form factor, and now in a round case.
+The thin design is quite good-looking on the wrist, while still maintaining the same modern aesthetic that has made the Richard Mille brand so successful.

 Retail is $70,000 in titanium, $85,000 in red gold, and $90,000 in white gold.